Skip to content

 • the active app workspace is resolved first

-• product-owned overlay workflows stay under the active app root's workflows/ directory
+• product-owned workflows stay under the active app root's workflows/ directory

 That is the same composition model that should survive when a hosted product workspace lives in its own repository.